Jumilla: History

-This current municipality was populated in the Lower Paleolithic, 450,000 years ago.
-Remains of human presence in the Upper and Middle Paleolithic were discovered in the same spot as the Lower Paleolithic ones.
-These have a date of the 80,000 BC.
+The location of the current municipality was populated by archaic humans in the Lower Paleolithic, 450,000 years ago.
+Remains of human presence in the Upper and Middle Paleolithic were also discovered in the same spot dating to 80,000 BC.

-There is also evidence of human presence in the Epipaleolithic in this territory, and it consists in the archaeological sites.
+There is also evidence of human presence in the Epipalaeolithic in this territory.

-Regarding the Chalcolithic in this current municipality, ruins of an ancient hamlet are the trace of the people living in that era.
-The archaeological site is named El Prado, and it has a distance of 3 km from the town Jumilla.
+Chalcolithic ruins of an ancient hamlet have been found at El Prado, at a distance of 3 km from the town Jumilla.
 This hamlet was inhabited by 300 people, and its dwellings consisted of huts formed with reed and mud adobe.

 There is a cave in this current municipality which had a sacred purpose for these people 5,000 years ago.
 In that spot, burial sites had been discovered.

-The Bronze Age (1900 BC - 900 BC in Region of Murcia) was an important period for Jumilla and this statement is based in the fact that a relevant quantity of hamlets of this era were found with some archaeological operations.
+The Bronze Age (1900 BC - 900 BC in Region of Murcia) was an important period for Jumilla with a relatively large number of settlements of this era found, largely located at the bows of small hills, including Coimbra del Barrancho Ancho.

 In the 3rd century BC, the Carthaginians colonised a large part of the Iberian Peninsula: from the current city of Cádiz, to the Ebro River.
 The Roman Republic waged war on Carthage in the Second Punic War, and won.

-As a result of these facts, Jumilla became Roman territory, and its farming lands were divided up among legionnaires.
-Remains of Ancient Rome in Jumilla are the Roman villa's ruins, which are part of the landscape of the municipality.
+Consequently, Jumilla became Roman territory, and its farming lands were divided up among legionnaires.
+Remains of Ancient Rome in Jumilla are the Roman villa ruins.
 Some remarkable remains are a bronze statuette of the god Hypos and mosaics.

-There is a trace element from the 5th century AD (Late antiquity) and it consists in a funerary structure.
+One surviving monument remains from the 5th century AD (Late antiquity), a paleo Christian funerary structure in the shape of a Greek cross.